ApolloAuto/apollo/docs/specs/Class_Architecture_Planning.md

 * DecisionResult
 * Debug information

 Estop is a command which indicates errors and exceptions.
-For example, when the autonomous vehicle finds that it collides into other obstacles or could not obey traffice rules, estop signals will be sent.
+For example, when the autonomous vehicle finds that it collides into other obstacles or could not obey traffic rules, estop signals will be sent.
 The “DecisionResult” data is mainly for simulation to display such that developers could have a better understanding of the planning results.
 More detailed numerical intermediate results are stored in the debug information and sent out for debugging purpose.

 ### Input Data